Covent Garden: Historical diversity

+Mary Vernon is believed to be the daughter of James Vernon Senior (whose wife was also called Mary) who was clerk to the supreme court of Jamaica.
+Mary was, therefore, the sister of James Vernon Junior, and Admiral Edward Vernon who coined the term ‘grog’ and sailed a fleet to Jamaica in July 1739.
+Admiral Vernon would have been tended to by enslaved domestic servants like Sarah when in Jamaica, and it was relatively common for Royal Navy commanders to bring these individuals to Britain when they returned, often gifting unfree women and girls to their mothers, wives and daughters.
+The initials I and V branded on Sarah’s shoulders could indicate that she had belonged to a Vernon in Jamaica before coming to Britain.
+There were a number of plantation owners in Jamaica of the same name who were related to the Vernons of Westminster.

 Culture

 The Covent Garden area has long been associated with entertainment and shopping.
 Covent Garden has 13 theatres, and over 60 pubs and bars, with most south of Long Acre, around the main shopping area of the old market.
 The Seven Dials area in the north of Covent Garden was home to the punk rock club The Roxy in 1977, and the area remains focused on young people with its trendy mid-market retail outlets.

 Street performance

 Street entertainment at Covent Garden was noted in Samuel Pepys's diary in May 1662, when he recorded the first mention of a Punch and Judy show in Britain.
 Impromptu performances of song and swimming were given by local celebrity William Cussans in the eighteenth century.
 Covent Garden is licensed for street entertainment, and performers audition for timetabled slots in a number of venues around the market, including the North Hall, West Piazza, and South Hall Courtyard.
 The courtyard space is dedicated to classical music only.

 There are street performances at Covent Garden Market every day of the year, except Christmas Day.
 Shows run throughout the day and are about 30 minutes in length.
 In March 2008, the market owner, CapCo, proposed to reduce street performances to one 30-minute show each hour.